cheng-alvin/jas/CONTRIBUTING.md

 After reading the instructions here, you should have a good understanding of how to contribute to the Jas assembler project!
 Write some code, drink some coffee, and have fun!

-If you have any questions, please feel free to email me at eventide1029+jas@gmail.com

 Happy hacking!